-c.
+d.
 Letters of Support for Nonprofit Applicants.

-(1) All nonprofit applicants must include a letter of support from either the Public Housing Authority/Tribe/TDHE(s) or the particular Resident Association(s) they intend to serve.
+(1) All nonprofit applicants must include a letter of support from either the Public Housing Authority/tribe/TDHE(s) or the particular Resident Association(s) they intend to serve.
 All letters of support must be signed by an authorized representative of the supporting organization and be dated between the publication date of this NOFA and the application deadline published in this NOFA, or the amended deadline.
 Please be advised that all letters with signatures will need to be scanned and attached to the application or faxed using the facsimile cover sheet included with the application package.

 - (2) Nonprofit applicants that receive support only from Resident Associations must submit form HUD-52753 (Certification of Resident Council Board of Election) for each RA from which the non-profit is receiving support.
-Submitting this form is not applicable where non-profits submit letters of support from the PHA/Tribe/TDHE. - (3) PHA/RA Letters of support must indicate the number of eligible units at the PHA (or the number of eligible units represented by the RA, in the case of RA support letters) and list the names of the developments to be served.
+Submitting this form is not applicable where non-profits submit letters of support from the PHA/tribe/TDHE. - (3) PHA/RA Letters of support must indicate the number of eligible units at the PHA (or the number of eligible units represented by the RA, in the case of RA support letters) and list the names (and/or Project number(s), where applicable) of the Projects to be served.
 The letter should also describe to what extent the PHA/RA is familiar with the nonprofit applicant and indicate their support of the nonprofit application.
 Letters must include contact information and the name and title of the person authorized to sign for the organization.
 Please see the General Section for instructions for submitting the required letters with your electronic application.

 HUD expects that all entities wishing to serve residents at a particular PHA will have coordinated their grant-seeking efforts.
-If more than one application proposing to serve the same development/AMP is received, they will both be reviewed and if both are deemed eligible to enter the lottery, the first chosen will be funded.
+If more than one application proposing to serve the same Project is received, they will both be reviewed and if both are deemed eligible to enter the lottery, the first chosen in the lottery will be funded.

-d.
+e.
 General Section Thresholds.
-All applicants will be subject to all Threshold requirements listed in the General Section including the Dun and Bradstreet Universal Numbering System (DUNS) Number Requirement.
-You will need to obtain a DUNS number to receive an award from HUD.
+All applicants are subject to all Threshold requirements listed in the General Section including, but not limited to the Dun and Bradstreet Universal Numbering System (DUNS) Number Requirement.
+You will need to obtain a DUNS number and have an active registration in the Central Contractor Registration (CCR) to receive an award from HUD.
+The DUNS number provided must be for the organization receiving the funding from HUD.
 Obtaining a waiver to submit a paper application does not release an applicant from this requirement.
 Refer to the General Section for more information.